1 Peter 3:1

 (c) Disobedient to the word.
 Unbelievers; see entry for 1 Pet.
 2:8.

-(d) They may be won or convinced that the Lord is good.
+(d) They may be won for the Lord.

-If your husband is an unbeliever, the temptation may be to write him off or settle for a second-rate marriage.
-A better strategy is to own the situation.
+If your husband is an unbeliever, don’t write him off or settle for a second-rate marriage.
+Own the situation.
 Step up and take the lead.
 Pray for your husband.
-In your actions, reveal the love of the Father to him.
+In your actions, reveal the unconditional love of the Father to him.
 Don’t love him more when he goes to church or less when he doesn’t.
-Love him unconditionally as Christ loves you.
-Unconditional love is winsome.
-It melts hard hearts and penetrates thick skulls.
+Unconditional love is winsome and it can melt hard hearts.

 1 Peter 3:2